jtc2/THavalon/README.md

 ##### Ability: Proclamation
 After two Quests have Failed, you may (but are not required to) formally declare as Arthur, establishing you as a Good player for the remainder of the game.
 You may still propose teams, vote on proposals, and be selected to go on Quests, as usual.
 You may use this ability at any point in the game after two Quests have Failed.

+#### Ygraine
+Ygraine is a Good role that replaces a lone Guinevere in games with at least 7 players.
+Ygraine is told one player who has an evil role (other than Mordred).
+(Due to the limited number of roles, Ygraine's existence in 8 or 10 player also informs the player with Ygraine that the good roles present in the game are Merlin, Percival, Tristan, and Iseult, plus Gawain in 10 player.)

+Ygraine cannot appear in games with less than 7 players, nor can she appear in a game where both Guinevere and any of Arthur, Lancelot, or Maelegant are present.

 #### Gawain
 Gawain is a Good role who possess a variant of the Inquisition ability.
 Furthermore, Gawain is shown a list of three people, of which at least one player is Good.